This is an intriguing question regarding fantasy that has many more layers than you might think.

 To the casual onlooker, magic and otherworldly components may appear to be identical.
 This is not the case.
 Although both magic and otherworldly components cease to exist in the real world, this does not make them equal in the fantastical sense.

 Thus, what falls under the realm of “otherworldly” lies beyond the scope of just magic alone.
-Contrary to popular opinion, there are otherworldly elements out there that completely lack magic.
+Contrary to popular opinion, there are otherworldly elements out there that entirely lack magic.
 This is what makes fantasy without magic possible.

 To help solidify this concept in your mind, we will take a look at some examples next.